Panasonic G7 versus Panasonic GM1

 - Less heavy: Has a lower weight (by 206g or 50 percent) and is thus easier to take along.

-If the count of individual advantages (bullet points above) is taken as a guide, the G7 is the clear winner of the match-up (8 : 3 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+If the number of relative strengths (bullet points above) is taken as a guide, the G7 is the clear winner of the match-up (8 : 3 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the G7 or the GM1.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the G7 or the GM1 handle or perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
-This is why expert reviews are important.
-The adjacent table relays the overall verdicts of several of the most popular camera review sites.
+This is where reviews by experts come in.
+The table below summarizes the assessments of some of the best known camera review sites.
 You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Panasonic G7 (⇒ rgt)||HiRec||80/100 Silver||5/5||4.5/5||4.5/5||2015||649||discont.||check|